A transparent travel guide to Florence in Italy.

 - The house of Galileo Galilei

-The city has a grande selection of museums and galleries that you can visit.
+The city has a grand selection of museums and galleries that you can visit.

 Uffizi Gallery